 - Incident management – Standardized approaches to data quality incident management (reporting, analysis/evaluation, prioritization, remediation, tracking).

-Finally, no modern enterprise information management environment would be complete without the techniques for validating data rules and compliance with data policies.
+Finally, no modern enterprise information management strategy and environment would be complete without the techniques for validating data rules and compliance with data policies.
 At the very least, that would be supported with tools for managing the data policy life cycle, which would include drafting policies, proposing policies to the data governance committee, providing reviews and revisions, seeking approval, and moving rules into production.

 These tasks must be aligned with the design and development tasks within the organization’s system development life cycle.
 This permeates the lifetime of information management from the analysis and synthesis of data consumer requirements through conceptual modeling, logical and physical design, and subsequent implementation.